freebsd/pkg/external/curl/docs/libcurl/opts/CURLOPT_HTTP_TRANSFER_DECODING.md

 transfer decoding is disabled, if set to 1 it is enabled (default). libcurl does chunked transfer decoding by default unless this option is set to zero.

-# NOTES

-This option does not work with the hyper backend as that always has transfer decoding enabled.

 # DEFAULT

 1